Prof-ThiagoOliveira/blog/content/event/2021-DDBG/index.md

   postcode: "EH25 9RG"
   country: Scotland

-summary: Discussion on the principles of grammar of graphics and application using the ggplot2 package
+summary: Discussion on the principles of grammar of graphics and tidy data with application using the tidyverse

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.